yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/cluster_results.md

 * **Distribution table (nice to have):** Summarize how entities are distributed across clusters.
 * **Bar chart (nice to have):** Visualize these distributions.

-These ensures you can quickly link cluster labels back to your original data, evaluate balance, and prepare results for downstream analysis (e.g., index plot and state distribution plot for each cluster, and regressions).
+These ensures you can quickly link cluster labels back to your original dataset (e.g., if you have important variables such as gender and income), evaluate the balance of the cluster membership data, and prepare results for downstream analysis (e.g., index plot and state distribution plot for each cluster, and regressions).

 ## Function usage